 Multi/Micro USB: The Micro USB terminal allows you to connect the camera to your computer or compatible storage device for downloading your recorded still images and movies.
-It can also be used for charging the battery in the camera when connected to the supplied AC adapter.
+It can also be used for charging the battery in the camera when connected to a USB power port.
 A number of optional Sony remote controls also use the Multi/Micro USB port.
 This USB port supports Hi-Speed USB (USB 2.0).

 Multi Interface Shoe: The top-mounted Multi Interface Shoe is a single-point connection for multiple Sony accessories, such as flash units, video lights, and microphones.

 Downloadable Software: The α9 II does not include software in the box.
 Instead, Sony offers software for Windows- and Mac-compatible computers for importing still images and movies recorded with the camera to your computer.
 You can download the software to your computer using the appropriate URL provided in the supplied Instruction Manual.
 The following downloadable software is compatible with the camera: